 Viewing a computer or digital screen often makes the eyes work harder.
 As a result, the unique characteristics and high visual demands of computer and digital screen device viewing make many individuals susceptible to the development of vision-related symptoms.
 Uncorrected vision problems can increase the severity of Computer Vision Syndrome or Digital Eye Strain symptoms.
 (RE: AOA.org)

-As a result of the advancement of our technologically-inclined society and the saturation of digital devices in our lives, more and more people are feeling the negative effects.
-The Vision Council, the leading organization for championing better vision for better lives, does an annual study on digital eye strain and this year’s numbers are frightening.
-According to their research more than 83% of Americans use a digital device for more than two hours a day, and of those individuals, over 60% experience symptoms of digital eye strain.
+Every day more people feel the negative effects of the advance of technology and the saturation of digital devices in our lives.
+The Vision Council, the leading organization for championing better vision for better lives, does an annual study on digital eye strain.
+According to this year’s shocking numbers, more than 83% of Americans use a digital device for more than two hours a day, and of those individuals, over 60% experience symptoms of digital eye strain.